 If a judge has signed a proposed order it will then become an ex parte order.
 If you do not agree with the ex parte order you may ask the court to rescind or modify the order.
 For custody, parenting time, or support cases please see Changing an Ex Parte Order – Forms and Instructions for more details on how this process works.
 Additionally, please find the accompanying FOC 61- Objection to Ex Parte Order and Motion to Rescind or Modify for submission purposes.

 Ex Parte Submission

-Ex parte motions may be submitted via mail, fax, or email.
-For those faxing or emailing, payment for filing will need to be included prior to the ex parte motion being processed.
+Ex parte motions may be submitted in our lobby, by mail or via fax.
+For those faxing, payment for filing will need to be included prior to the ex parte motion being processed.

 By Mail: Newaygo County Circuit Court

 PO BOX 885

 White Cloud, MI 49349

 Please check out Michigan Legal Help and the Michigan Courts website for further information: